 Fall divisions should occur early, once the plant’s finished flowering or once the leaves fall for deciduous varieties.

 When dividing agapanthus, it doesn’t need time to callous before transplanting.
-Have both your tools and the new pots (if separating indoors) ready to go when you start.
+Have both your tools and the new pots (if separated indoors) ready to go when you start.

 Sterilize these tools before use.